I Thessalonians 4:13-5:11

 A. The Question

-If you read the story about how the gospel came to Thessalonica in Acts 17, you will discover that Paul came to Thessalonica from Philippi where he had been persecuted for his proclamation of the gospel.
-He went to the synagogue and “reasoned with them from the Scriptures” about Jesus.
-Some Jews and a large number of Greeks were persuaded, but other Jews became jealous and Paul was forced to leave.
-Paul had just begun to disciple the new believers in Thessalonica when he was suddenly torn from them without having been able to finish the work of teaching them everything Jesus had commanded.
+As we have noted on several occasions, Paul had just begun to disciple the new believers in Thessalonica when he was suddenly torn from them without having been able to finish the work of teaching them everything Jesus had commanded.
 He had told them the promise of Christ’s return and they greatly rejoiced at the hope of eternal life.
 They believed the promises and were sure that soon Christ would come back to take them to their eternal home.
 But then something disturbing happened.
-Whether it was as a result of persecution that continued after Paul left or due to natural causes, some among them died.
-They became quite disturbed and began to wonder, “what has happened to the promises?”
+Whether it was as a result of persecution or due to natural causes, some among them died and they became quite disturbed.
+They began to wonder, “what has happened to the promises?”
 If people are dying, where is the resurrection?
 Where is the power of God?
 Are his promises still true?
 We can imagine that it must have been quite disconcerting and must have shaken their faith deeply.

-Timothy had gone back to Thessalonica after Paul left and had reported back to Paul about this and other concerns and Paul replied to their concerns.
+Paul replies to the concern which he has likely heard from them through Timothy.
 He says, “we do not want you to be ignorant.”
-They simply did not know how the promises of God worked and did not understand how death fit into these promises but Paul would teach them.
+They simply did not know how the promises of God worked and did not understand how death fit into these promises and Paul would teach them.

 B. The Answer